nsjames/Scatter/readme.md

 There's two ways to have a user sign a transaction.

-If you already know the account your used uses, you can inject the account for them right into `eosjs` and not have to worry about special methods:
+If you already know the account your user uses, you can inject the scatter provider right into `eosjs` and not have to worry about any special methods:

 ```
-let eos = Eos.Localnet({httpEndpoint:network.toEndpoint(), signProvider:this.scatter.provider});
+let eos = Eos.Localnet({httpEndpoint:network.toEndpoint(), signProvider:window.scatter.provider});
 ```

 Then, you can call transactions normally and it will prompt the user through the provider.